spilliams/sparrowlike/README.md

 ##Implementation

 First of all go to Storyboard, set up your custom table view with custom cells.
-I'm not going to go into how that's done (there are some pretty good [UITableView tutorials](http://www.raywenderlich.com/tag/uitableview) out there).
+I am not going to go into how that is done (there are some pretty good [UITableView tutorials](http://www.raywenderlich.com/tag/uitableview) out there).
-I will say however that this demo requires that your table view is owned by **CustomTableViewController** and any cells you want the gestures to work on should be owned by **CustomCell** (If you have your own classes for these that's ok, just do some word-substitution in your head from here on out).
+I will say however that this demo requires that your table view is owned by **CustomTableViewController** and any cells you want the gestures to work on should be owned by **CustomCell** (If you have your own classes for these that is ok, just do some word-substitution in your head from here on out).

 ###CustomCell